kct2020/goutpal-com-skeleventy/README.md

 * I got confused by the way css works in this setup and I hacked the background image in css/main.css and css/main.min.css which seem identical.
 Need to learn the 'right' way to edit css in this template!
 Which is probly something to do with this note in the original readme...

+CHANGE these notes to reflect how the process actually works.
+Also, resources/scss/04-layout/_site.scss and related files only need changing if text/background colors change from template settings.
+Because primary/secondary are set in 1sr config.

 ### The build pipeline